 - Mutuality and fairness.
 I won’t stay in relationships where I end up having to do all the work or planning, make all the decisions, do all the compromising, or take all the initiative.
 Also, I tend to want to get to know and embrace my partners’ world.
 People who are really only interested in seeing me on their “turf,” who aren’t very interested in getting to know and embrace my world as well, aren’t compatible with me for significant relationships.

 - Speaking up for what I need or want.
-This has been a challenge for me, since in my experience it involves being vulnerable.
-It also involves also facing the risk of hearing “no” for an answer — or worse, of getting a negative reaction (anger, defensiveness, blaming, invalidation, coldness, or even being suddenly dumped, which have all happened to me, with people I’ve deeply loved and trusted).
-I really hate all of those things, so I’ve tried to avoid them by not speaking up for myself — which is a way of abandoning myself.
-So I must talk up front to my partners, lovers, and metamours about what I need, want, and don’t want or can’t abide.
+I commit to discussing promptly with my partners, lovers, and metamours what I need, want, and don’t want or can’t abide — even when it feels risky to do so, or may hurt their feelings.
 Also, when I recognize a new or evolving need, desire, challenge, circumstance or limit, I must promptly discuss it with the people who might be affected or able to help.
-And I can trust that no matter how they respond, I will be okay.
+I will try to handle these discussions gently and compassionately.
+And I trust that no matter how they respond, I will be okay.